Naludrag/Teaching-HEIGVD-AIT-2020-Labo-Docker/report/report.md

 #### 0.1
 <img alt="Test 1" src="./screens/T0_s1.png">

-On the screenshot shown above we can see the 2 nodes that were started s1 and s2
+On the screenshot shown above we can see the 2 nodes that were started s1 and s2 so the infrastructure is working.

 #### 0.2
 Here is our URL :